ibm-functions/debugger/README.md

-# wskng-debugger-plugin
+# OpenWhisk Shell: Debugger Plugin

-A plugin form of the OpenWhisk debugger, for wskng.
+A plugin form of the OpenWhisk debugger, for the Shell.